luisbfsousa/Snakes/README.md

 # Snakes
-AI 2024/2025 project, trying to match the global ranking from last year when I was evaluated.
-Doing for fun but unauthorized use of this code will result in a report to the project evaluator.
+AI 2024/2025 project, trying to match the global ranking from last year when I was evaluated.\n Doing for fun but unauthorized use of this code will result in a report to the project evaluator.